zpb4/hybrid-SWM_training/training_exercise.md

 _Note: Repo is currently under construction; should be complete by 3/12/24_
 # hybrid-SWM training and familiarization
 Overview: This file has some redundancy with the associated WaterProgramming blog post [here](https://waterprogramming.wordpress.com/2024/03/11/nonstationary-stochastic-watershed-modeling/).
 It is intended to describe elements of the hybrid-SWM implementation in more detail than a surface-level implementation in the README file.
+The individual scripts are also heavily commented to describe the workings of each element of the model.
 ### Overview of the GRRIEN repository structure
 In the Steinschneider group, we cover elements of the GRRIEN repository setup as part of internal training [here](https://github.com/SteinschneiderLab/lab-manual/tree/main/training/open_research).
 See also Rohini's blog post on the same [here](https://waterprogramming.wordpress.com/2023/03/06/introducing-the-grrien-analysis-framework-defining-standards-for-reproducible-and-robust-supervised-learning-of-earth-surface-processes-at-large-spatial-scales/), which describe Elizabeth Carter's paper (Syracuse University, former Steinschneider Group member) that formalizes this method.